ctanyildiz/C-Examples/README.md

 C-Examples
 ==========

-I am learning write C. When i'm learning, also i want to learn how to command git.
+I am learning write C.
+While i'm learning C, also i want to learn how to use github.
 In that project you can see some C examples.